-The following procedure should only ever be conducted one time.
+The following procedure should only be conducted one time.
 Repeating this process does not improve the accuracy of your calibration.
+Instead, you will use the steps in Section 11.03.5 to fine-tune the calibration.

 - (1) Click on the Cutter icon to open the cut window. - (2) Enter the settings in the following screenshot.
 If you know you need a higher or lower Pressure for the paper you're cutting, use that pressure instead: